COWEN:

 I would say that Brazil has the healthiest view of sexuality,

-but I wouldn’t say that the sexes are particularly getting
+but I wouldn’t say that the sexes are particularly

-women, journalists and so on, there.
+meet professional women, journalists and so on, there.

-I think
+I

-way they look and dress.
+the way they look and dress.
 They have such style, and assertiveness,

-and so on, but I’m not sure the communications with men
+and so on, but I’m not sure the communications with

-are particularly successful right now.
-There’s a lot of
+men are particularly successful right now.
+There’s

-upper middle class, successful careers and so on, you have the
+States, usually the upper middle class, successful careers

-women doing their Pilates, and then the men will be going to the
+the men will be going to the gym also.

-gym also.
 Not in Brazil.
+The

-The men just seem to sag and get plumper
+men just seem to sag and get plumper and plumper, and duller

-and plumper, and duller and duller, and lose their hair and nobody
+and duller, and lose their hair and nobody minds.

-I think
+I

 COWEN:

-We’ve now had gay men in the military for some time out
+We’ve now had gay men in the military for some time

-and it hasn’t been.
-In a sense, has male gay culture turned
+be quite disruptive, and it hasn’t been.
+In a sense,

-out to be tamer than what you expected in the early ’90s?
+expected in the early ’90s?

 PAGLIA: